-Detection period — the quantity of time after someone consumes a drug a drug test can still show a positive outcome.
+Drug Detection Times – is the quantity of time after someone consumes a drug test can still show a positive outcome.
 By way of instance, after someone consumes marijuana, a marijuana urine drug test can detect the drug for approximately around a week then and maybe longer — up to a month.